North face of the Eiger: 1960 to 1969

 From 1960, climbers attempted solo, winter, or new-route ascents.
-In February 1960, Lothar Brandler, Jörg Lehne, and Siegfried Löw failed a winter first ascent, as did Josef Larch and Karl Frehsner days later.
+In February 1960, Lothar Brandler, Jörg Lehne, and Siegi Löw failed a winter first ascent, as did Josef Larch and Karl Frehsner days later.

-From March 6–12, 1961, Walter Almberger, Toni Kinshofer, Anderl Mannhardt, and Toni Hiebeler achieved the first winter ascent.
+From March 6–12, 1961, Walter Almberger, Toni Kinshofer, and Anderl Mannhardt, and Toni Hiebeler achieved the first winter ascent.
 They climbed to the Stollenloch in February, resuming a week later after a weather break, earning recognition despite not climbing in one push.

 On August 28, 1961, Tyrolean Adi Mayr died attempting a solo ascent, falling from the Waterfall Chimney after reaching the Death Bivouac.
 Two more solo attempts in 1962 ended fatally: Swiss Adolf Derungs below the Hinterstoisser Traverse and Austrian Diether Marchart in the Ice Hose.
 A women's first ascent attempt by Swiss Loulou Boulaz, Yvette Attinger, and Michel Vaucher failed due to bad weather, as did Walter Bonatti's solo attempt at the second ice field.
 On August 2–3, 1963, Michel Darbellay achieved the first solo ascent.

 From August 13–15, 1962, Walter Almberger climbed again with Klaus Hoi, Hugo Stelzig, and Adi Weißensteiner, becoming the first to ascend the face in both summer and winter.

 In August 1963, Spaniards Alberto Rabadá and Ernesto Navarro died near the Spider after a storm hit four days into their climb.
 During their recovery, Swiss climbers Paul Etter, Ueli Gantenbein, and Sepp Henkel made the first full rappel descent of the face in three days in December.

 In January 1964, Werner Bittner, Rainer Kauschke, Peter Siegert, and Gerd Uhner failed a four-day attempt at a Direttissima.
 From September 1–4, 1964, Daisy Voog became the first woman to climb the face, guided by Werner Bittner, marking the 51st ascent.